AlperenYilmz/Python-Web-Scraper/README.md

-### Python Web Scraper using bs4, requests, pathlib
+## My attempt for Coding Allstars Trial Test, Python Web Scraper And Translater

 - href_collector.py grabs href links in html file of a given url, concatenates relative urls with absolute url, writes down all the links in a txt file line by line.